What is going on with Samsara Inc.? Sentiment Analysis

 Sponsored

-As well, it is important to consider IOT stock ratios such as price-to-sales, which is currently 15.28.IOT’s price to book ratio for the most recent quarter was 10.31, resulting in an 13.49 price to cash per share for the period.
+It is also essential to consider IOT stock ratios like the price-to-sales ratio, which is 14.93 for the last year.IOT’s price to book ratio for the most recent quarter was 10.33, resulting in an 14.12 price to cash per share for the period.

 How does Samsara Inc. (IOT) stock rate among analysts?
 Buy, sell, or hold?